revathskumar/blog.revathskumar.com/_posts/2013-11-18-keralajs-flash-talk-on-mariajs-and-yeoman.md

     stuff you can see and the view observes the model.
 When the view is notified that the model has changed, the view changes its appearance.
-The user can interact with the view (e.g. clicking stuff) but the view doesn’t know what to do.
+The user can interact with the view (e.g. clicking stuff) but the view doesn't know what to do.
 So the view tells the controller what the user did and assumes the controller knows what to do.
 The controller appropriately changes the model.
 And around and around it goes.